 $77 |

-Will new perennial plots become available?
+Will new year-round plots become available?

 Will annual plots still be available to rent?